MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-accounting-internal-projects.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-Internal projects allow companies track cost related to activites that are not being billed to a customer.
+Internal projects allow companies track cost related to activities that aren't being billed to a customer.
 Examples of internal projects include:

 - Developing a product, such as a mobile app, and tracking the cost associated with the development.
 - Managing pre-sale time and expense.
 This pre-sale internal project can be converted later to a billable project if quote is won.